Nick Senzel Player Props: Reds vs. Rangers

 Nick Senzel At The Plate

-- Senzel has picked up a hit in four games this year (36.4%), including one multi-hit game.
+- Senzel has gotten a hit in five of 12 games this season (41.7%), with multiple hits twice.

-- He has not gone deep in his 11 games this year.
+- He has not hit a home run in his 12 games this year.

-- Senzel has driven in a run in three games this season (27.3%), but has had no multiple-RBI games.
+- In four games this season, Senzel has picked up an RBI, with more than one RBI once.

-- In four of 11 games this year, he has scored, including multiple runs once.
+- In five of 12 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.